clumsyhandyman/mad-from-scratch/README.md

-# mad-linear-regression
+# mad-from-scratch
-This repository is part of my "MAD from scratch" series where I learn machine learning, artificial intelligence, and data science by building algorithms in Python from scratch.
+This repository is a series of machine learning, artificial intelligence, and data science algorithms built from scractch as a learning experience.

-This repository is a linear regression model using gradient descent.
+The following algorithms are implemented in Python:

+- Linear regression